Tracey has been writing online for over 10 years. She also is a graphical artist for social media sites. She loves writing about home life!

 Every Christmas I look forward to making and eating peanut brittle.
 I have what I like to call The Original Recipe.
 What I mean is that the recipe that I use came from my grandma, which she got from her mom.
 It is old!

 Grandma used to make it every Christmas and send a big box to us.
 She and grandpa lived on a farm down South.
 It is the most delicious recipe for peanut brittle I have ever had—it just melts in your mouth.

 Since grandma has been gone for 20+ years, I make it myself now, every Christmas.
 I give most of it away since we really should not eat that much of it.
 But just a small taste brings me back to that time and place, the feeling of excitement when that festive box would arrive.
 The delicious flavor of it.
 A few pieces are all I need, each holiday, to relive a bit of my childhood.

 - 1 1/2 cups Karo syrup (can use corn syrup)

 - 2 1/2 cups of raw, unsalted peanuts

 - 2 rounded teaspoons baking soda

-- Boil sugar, syrup, and water until it threads, then reduce heat.
+- Boil sugar, syrup, and water until it threads, then reduces heat.

 - Add raw, unsalted peanuts and stir until mixed.

-- Continue to stir until the mixture is a golden brown.
+- Continue to stir until the mixture is golden brown.

 - Add butter, vanilla, and baking soda and stir quickly.

-- As soon as it is mixed, pour mixture into a greased pan and let cool.
+- As soon as it is mixed, pour the mixture into a greased pan and let it cool.

 - Break into pieces.